gnikyt/gnikyt.github.io/_posts/2017-06-29-reactive-vuejs-plugins.md

 ## Building

-Lets build a sports ticker to show the latest score of a team.
+Lets build a sports ticker to show the latest score result from some sports team.

-The key to making your data reactive in your plugin is simple - create a new Vue instance which holds the data.
+The key to making your data reactive in your plugin is simple... create a new Vue instance which holds the data.

 ```javascript
 // plugins/sports-ticker.js